-As the dynamics is fully deterministic, one may be tempted to cast predictions for arbitrarily long time horizons.
-For example, for time 100, iterative application of the simple dynamics allows to calculate the prediction $x{100} = -244.55$ mm, $v{100} = 0.7423$ (as plotted in the right end of Figure 4).
+of Fig. 4).
 Furthermore, one may be tempted to think that the "primitive science" that this system represents, if any, has come to an end with the above discourse.
-We have already achieved an understanding of the system, its driving mechanisms and the causative relationships: (a) there is water balance (conservation of mass); (b) excessive soil water causes increase of vegetation; (c) deficient soil water causes decrease of vegetation; (d) excessive vegetation causes decrease of soil water.
+We have already achieved an understanding of the system, its driving mechanisms and the causative relationships: (a) there is water balance (conservation of mass); (b) excessive soil water causes increase of vegetation; (c) deficient soil water causes decrease of vegetation; (d) excessive vegetation causes decrease of soil water; and (e) deficient vegetation causes increase of soil water.
 And we have completely and precisely formulated the system dynamics, which is fully consistent with this understanding, very simple, fully deterministic, nonlinear and chaotic.

 However, science is not identical to understanding.
-As R. Feynman (1965) stated, "I think I can safely say that nobody understands quantum mechanics"-and this does not preclude quantum mechanics from being science.
-Literally, the name science points to overstanding, and understanding is not identical, nor a prerequisite, to overstanding.
+As R. Feynman (1965) stated, "I think I can safely say that nobody understands quantum mechanics" - and this does not preclude quantum mechanics from being science.
+Literally, the name science points to overstanding5, and understanding is not identical, nor a prerequisite, to overstanding.
 Perhaps an imbalance of understanding, which pertains to observing the details of a system, and overstanding, which aims at an overall image of the system, the "forest" rather than the "tree", keeps science alive.

 We can thus hope that, despite achieving a good understanding of the system mechanisms and a precise formulation of its dynamics, science may have not come to an end, as far as our toy model is concerned.
-Let us now focus on predictions, especially of the future, which is a crucial target of science-with even higher importance in engineering.
+Let us now focus on predictions, especially of the future, which is a crucial target of science - with even higher importance in engineering.
 Does, really, deterministic dynamics allow a reliable prediction at an arbitrarily long time horizon, as in our above example?
-In the previous section, in constructing our prediction for time 100, $(x{100} = -244.55 \text{ mm}, v{100} = 0.7423)$ we, explicitly or implicitly, assumed that we know the parameters and initial state with full precision.
+In the previous section, in constructing our prediction for time $100 (x{100}=-244.55 \text{ mm}, v{100}=0.7423)$, we, explicitly or implicitly, assumed that we know the parameters and initial state with full precision.
 However, these are real numbers.
-It is now well known that not only cannot real numbers be known with full precision, but (with probability 1), they are not computable (Chaitin, 2004).
+It is now well known that not only can real numbers not be known with full precision, but (with probability 1), they are not computable (Chaitin, 2004).
 Therefore, our further investigations will incorporate the premise that a continuous (real) variable cannot ever be described with full (infinite) precision, particularly if it varies in time.
-This premise, which we will call the premise of incomplete precision, is consistent with mathematics (cf. Chatin's results), as well as with physics (cf. W. Heisenberg's, 1927, uncertainty principle).
+This premise, which will be called the premise of incomplete precision, is consistent with mathematics (cf. Chatin's results), as well as with physics (cf. W. Heisenberg's, 1927, uncertainty principle).

-^{} Science < Latin Scientia < translation of Greek Episteme (Επιστήμη) < Epistasthai (Επίστασθαι) = to know how to do < [epi (επί) = over] + [histasthai (ίστασθαι) = to stand] = to overstand.
+5Science < Latin Scientia < translation of Greek Episteme (Επιστήμη) < Epistasthai (Επίστασθαι) = to know how to do < [epi (επί) = over] + [histasthai (ίστασθαι) = to stand] = to overstand.